Fulbright Postdoctoral Fellow, Australian-American Fulbright Foundation, 1994–97

 - Resilience, complex systems, and network theory

-Two recurring themes in my research are the mechanistic understanding of how these plant-fungal interactions affect community and ecosystem processes, and the consequences of alterations in climate, land-use, and species invasions on this relationship.
+My research revolves around three themes: documenting the diversity of mycorrhizal communities; developing a mechanistic understanding of how these symbioses affect community and ecosystem processes, and examining the consequences of alterations in climate, land-use, and species invasions on this relationship.
+To address these themes, I use lab and field experiments and a variety of analytical approaches including stable isotopes, high throughput sequencing, and fluorescent metabolic tracers.

 My research program actively involves high-school students (summer only), undergraduates (summer only), and graduate students (year-round).